GDur/node-remote/README.md

   - clone this repository or download .zip version
   - download [AutoHotkey.exe](https://www.autohotkey.com/download/ahk-u32.zip)
   - extract the AutoHotkey.exe into the root folder
-  - open the command line in the root folder (cmd)
+  - open the command line (cmd) in the root folder  and run the following command:
   ```
     npm install
   ```
+  - (optional) For Emby and Soundcloud support install the Gresemonkey/Tampermonkey extension for your browser

 # How to use
   - start server: run the "start_node-remote.bat" or cmd "node app.js"